 \section{Definition of gravitational waves}

 In this section we review the basic concepts needed to define GWs.
 We first discuss the case of `linearized gravity' in Sect.~\ref{subsec:GWdef}, defining GWs as metric perturbations in globally-vacuum asymptotically flat space-times.
 We present a more general definition in Sect.~\ref{subsec:SVT}, including the case when sources are present, by decomposing the metric perturbation into scalar-vector-tensor components, which are irreducible under three-dimensional rotations.
 We identify the GWs with the only gauge-invariant radiative part of the metric perturbation.
-After a discussion on the notion of GWs in arbitrary space-times (Sect.~\ref{subsec:GWcurved}), we focus our attention to the cosmological context, introducing the GW equation of motion in an expanding FLRW universe, and discussing some of its solutions in vacuum (Sect.~\ref{gweom}).
-The GW evolution in the presence of a generic source is postponed to Sect.~\ref{sec:general}, after we introduce the statistical characterization of cosmological SGWBs.
+After a discussion on the notion of GWs in arbitrary space-times (Sect.~\ref{subsec:GWcurved}), we focus on a cosmological context, introducing the GW equation of motion in an expanding FLRW universe, and discussing some of its solutions in vacuum (Sect.~\ref{gweom}).
+The GW evolution in the presence of a generic source is postponed to Sect.~\ref{sec:general}, after we have introduced the statistical characterization of cosmological SGWBs.